aws/rolesanywhere-credential-helper/README.md

 Note that some features of the TSS private key format are not yet supported.
 Some or all of these may be implemented in future versions.
 In some semblance of the order in which they're likely to be added:
- * Password authentication on parent keys (and hierarchies), when the application is given a permanent handle
+ * Password authentication on parent keys (and hierarchies), when the application is given a permanent handle as a parent
  * Importable keys
  * TPM Policy / AuthPolicy
  * Sealed keys